 Developmental Delays or Learning Disabilities

-According to the Centers for Disease Control and Prevention (CDC), approximately 1 in 6 children in the U.S. have one or more developmental disabilities or delays.
+According to the Cleveland Clinic, approximately 1 in 6 children in the U.S. have one or more developmental disabilities or delays.
 Early identification and appropriate interventions are crucial for supporting these students and ensuring their academic success.

 Open communication between educators, parents, and support professionals is essential to ensure the best possible outcome for the student.